Vterebenin/mod-col/README.md

 Keep in mind, that the concept is very straigthforward: There is some *Model* and a *Collection* of those *Models*.
 And they communicate with each other.

 For instance `Book` is a model and a `Bookshelf` is a collection.
 Another great example is that `TodoList` is a collection and `Task` from `TodoList` is a model.

+## Motivation from creators

+You can not only use this as a library, but also as a source of inspiration of creating your own models that correlate with your codebase more.
+Just pass trough the examples and if its not working for your mental models, try to create your own for fun!

+Other than that, this is a great tool to create models and collections.
+Extend your classes from `BaseModel` and `BaseCollection`, then fill in required fields and add your methods.
+Some method not working for one of your classes?
+Override them!

 ## Installation